ryankask/django-discoverage/README.rst

 Usage
 -----

-One of the objectives of ``django-discover-runner`` is to allow separating a Django app's tests from the code it's testing.
+One of the objectives of ``django-discover-runner`` is to allow the separation of a Django app's tests from the code it's testing.
 Since tests no longer reside in an app, ``django-discoverage`` needs a different way to know which apps to include in the coverage report.
 It currently collects apps (packages) by looking for an iterable (named by default ``TESTS_APPS``) in three places: